 Dan svih svetih is a day when families and friends get together to honor those they have lost.
 They are not simply mourning but celebrating the life they led and remembering the good times they shared.

 In this post, we cover:

 All Saints’ Day in Croatia: Dan svih svetih

 The martyr’s memorial, shared by different churches, has been celebrated since the 4th century.
 The first traces of All Saints’ general celebration were recorded in Antioch on the Sunday after the Pentecost.
 The custom is also mentioned in the 74th homily of St. John Chrysostom and has remained in Eastern Orthodox and Catholic churches until today.

-The Pope chose November 1st as the anniversary date for the dedication of a chapel in the Basilica of St. Peter to the relics of the “holy Apostles and all the saints, martyrs and confessors, and all the perfect righteous who stand in peace all over the world.”
+The Pope chose November 1 as the anniversary date for the dedication of a chapel in the Basilica of St. Peter to the relics of the “holy Apostles and all the saints, martyrs and confessors, and all the perfect righteous who stand in peace all over the world.”

-Many flock to cemeteries across the country to visit the dead, clean their grave sites and leave flowers and lanterns behind.
-The biggest display will be at Mirogoj, Croatia’s largest cemetery in northern Zagreb where former president Franjo Tuđman is buried.
+On All Saints’ Day, Croatian families flock to cemeteries across the country to visit the dead and leave flowers and lanterns behind.
+The biggest display will be at Mirogoj, Croatia’s largest cemetery in northern Zagreb, where former president Franjo Tuđman is buried.